jofrysutanto/windsor-doc/docs/blueprints.md

     prefix_label: false
 ```

-There are a couple things to note here:
+There are a couple of things to note here:
 - To indicate the use of blueprint, use `type: blueprint`
-- The `source` refer to the *name of the your blueprint file*.
+- The `source` refers to the *name of your blueprint file*.
 If you name your blueprint as `banner-fields.acf.yaml` then your source is `banner-fields`
 - The `prefix` and `prefix_label` works similarly to clone fields, allowing you automatically prepend the field name (using `prefix`) or field label (using `prefix_label`) to the copied fields.

 ## Filtering blueprint fields